 - Integrate email into the sequence of communications during the time of renewal, as small levels of renewal retention can add up quickly.

-- Increase advertising — The free email newsletters provided by magazines can be used to increase reader engagement, build and maintain brand awareness, and increase website visits.
+- Increase advertising — The free email newsletters provided by magazines can be used to increase reader engagement, build and maintain brand awareness, and boost website and publisher subscriber center visits.
 The more people coming to a magazine’s website, the more valuable its website advertising becomes.
 If newsletters are not adequately optimized, however, magazines are losing out on substantial gains in the email click-throughs, which translate to advertising revenue.

-From our data analysis below, it appears that many of the magazines we looked at may be using email newsletters as more of a value-added tool, rather than a strategic one.
-However, if publishers want these newsletters to be a strategic tool to drive revenue, they must use an end-to-end model for calculating and tracking the key performance indicators (KPIs) required to gauge success regularly.
-The model would track extra advertising and impressions on the website that can be generated from these newsletters, as well as the email newsletter’s ability to migrate people to paid subscriptions.
+From our data analysis below, it appears that many publications on the consumer magazines list we looked at may be using email newsletters as more of a value-added tool, rather than a strategic one.
+However, if the publishers’ email newsletters are to be a strategic tool to drive revenue, they must use an end-to-end model for calculating and tracking the key performance indicators (KPIs) required to gauge success regularly.
+The model would track extra advertising and impressions on the website that can be generated from the email publishers’ newsletters, as well as the email newsletter’s ability to migrate people to paid subscriptions.
 Then, there should be a clearly articulated plan for testing lists, subject lines, incentives, personalization, etc., to optimize and continually improve their email-marketing results against the KPIs.
 At FulcrumTech, we developed the ROI Goalsetter® tool to help with such modeling.